ZacGeurts/2PlayerLines-Plus/README.md

 There is a game.ini file to modify settings.<BR />
 <BR />
 <BR />
+Fork the code, do not branch it.
+It is not free to distribute.<BR />
 Below is the licensing.<BR />
 No liability if you use anything here.
 None of it can be sold commercially by anyone but me.<BR />
 How much does it cost?
 You are not allowed to sell it or distribute commercial products from it.<BR />